umyar/fe-autocomplete/README.md

 react autocomplete component with zero dependencies

 Hi!
 I've made a autocomplete MVP component.
 Right now it renders simple dropdown but I've already started to implement Popover version.
 Will finish it later.
 At least you can take a look at the drafts.
-Also you need to clone simple [backend repo](https://github.com/umyar/be-autocomplete) and run it locally.
-I'm working on deploy of backend and frontend parts on Vercel.

 ## How to start
 You can just open this page: https://fe-autocomplete.vercel.app/